brianshumate/ansible-hubot/README.md

 | hubot_os_packages   | List | List of OS dependency packages to install |

-The following Node.js dependency packages are defined in `hubot_node_packages` and installed by default to support the default additional Hubot scripts:
+The following Node.js dependency packages are defined in `hubot_node_packages` and installed by default to support the additional Hubot scripts included in this role:

 * cleverbot-node
 * htmlparser